 The timing chain is comprised of a series of links in the chain – similar to those found on a bicycle chain.
 The links move on the toothed sprockets which are located on the ends of the crankshaft and camshaft and are responsible for opening and closing valves in the cylinder head and moving pistons and connecting rods in the combustion chamber.
-The timing chain can start to stretch and wear over time, which will cause the engine's timing to be inaccurate and cause a few warning signs.
+The timing chain can start to stretch and wear over time, which will cause the engine's timing to be inaccurate and produce a few warning signs.

-1. Engine misfires
+1. Engine misfires or runs poorly

-If this situation occurs, it's likely that the timing chain is damaged and needs to be replaced as soon as possible.
+If this situation occurs, it's likely the timing chain is damaged and needs to be replaced as soon as possible.
 If the timing chain breaks, the loose metal rolling around inside the motor can lead to serious engine damage.

-2. Metal shavings are found in the oil
+2. Metal shavings found in the oil

 5. Engine rattles while idling

 Unusual sounds are also a common warning sign of a problem inside your motor.
 Under normal conditions, the engine should have a consistent, smooth sound indicating everything is running as it should.
 However, when the timing chain is loose, it may cause a vibration inside the motor and that will produce a rattling noise as the engine idles.
 Anytime you hear a rattle it means something is loose and needs to be fixed before it breaks.